Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 ##### Study Guide Short Response 1
 ![[Pasted image 20250929150612.png]]
-Dinucleotices are pairs of consecutive nucleotidecs ()
+Dinucleotices are pairs of consecutive nucleotidecs (e.g. AG, CT, etc).
+The dinucleotide frequence tells you the probability of a given Dinucleotide occurring within a sequence.
+It is calculated by taking the total number of occurances of a given sequence and dividing by the number of dinucleotides in the sequence.